-The SWPPP shall be available at the site and made available upon request by a federal, State, or municipal inspector.
+d.
+The SWPPP is available at the site and made available upon request by a federal, State, or municipal inspector.
 A current copy of the site-specific SWPPP and any site inspection reports required by this General Permit may be kept in electronic format at the site so long as the information requested by a federal, State, or municipal inspector can be made available during an inspection.
-All maps shall be legible and available in hard copy at the site.
+All maps are legible and available in hard copy at the site.

-2. The SWPPP shall include:
+IV.O.2.
+The SWPPP shall include:

+a.
 Identification of all pollutants, their sources, and control mechanisms, including sources of sediment associated with all construction activities (e.g., sediment, paint, cement, stucco, cleaners, site erosion);

-Pollutant source assessments, including a list of potential pollutant sources and identification of site areas where additional BMPs are necessary to reduce or prevent pollutants in stormwater and authorized non-stormwater discharges.
-Dischargers shall follow these minimum requirements when developing the pollutant source assessment:
+b.
+Pollutant source assessments, including a list of potential pollutant sources and identification of site areas where additional BMPs are necessary to reduce or prevent pollutants in stormwater and authorized non-stormwater discharges, per the following minimum requirements when developing the pollutant source assessment:

+i.
 Consider all potential sources of pollutants, including non-visible pollutants which are known, or should be known to occur on-site including those that:

-Are used in construction activities;
+1. Are used in construction activities;